Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment: Acknowledgments

 \section{Acknowledgments}

 Authors wish to thank Allan Borodin, Markus Brill, Manuel Cebrian, Serge Gaspers, Ian Kash, Julian Mestre, and Herv{\'{e}} Moulin for useful comments.
 Data61/CSIRO (formerly known as NICTA) is funded by the Australian Government through the Department of Communications and the Australian Research Council through the ICT Centre of Excellence Program.
-This research has also been partly funded by Microsoft Research through its PhD Scholarship Program, Israel Science Foundation grant \#1227/12, and NSERC grant 482671.
+This research has also been partly funded by Microsoft Research through its PhD Scholarship Program, Israel Science Foundation grant grants \#1227/12 and \#1340/18, and NSERC grant 482671.
 This work has also been partly supported by COST Action IC1205 on Computational Social Choice.
+Haris Aziz was supported by a Julius Career Award and a UNSW Scientia Fellowship.